ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_manticoin.md

 Next, create a new UI Text Box element to display information when the round resets.
 We'll call it `RoundUI` and make it a sibling to `CoinUI`, by also setting it as a child of your `Client Context`.
 Like `CoinUI`, we'll set the `Text` property to be blank by default.

 The last step is to add the resetting logic to our main `CoinGameLogic` script.
 For us, resetting the map means looping through all the coins and setting their `.isEnabled` property to be true.
 The logic will be quite similar to getting the coin count.
-Place the following code below the `Tick()` function:
+So to do what we just described, place the following code below the `Tick()` function:

 ```lua
 function ResetMap()